alberanalafean22/Lamban/README.md

 # Lamban

-#Lamban is a app integraion with webapis Badan Pusat Statistik, this app provide feature sama as Allstats, but with especially Lampung
+#Lamban is a app integration with webapis Badan Pusat Statistik, this app provide feature sama as Allstats, but with especially Lampung